 “Ok, I’ll think about my name, but I don’t think I can go through with lying about my identity,” I said.

 As I said those words, I grabbed my warm canned beer from the floor next to my foot and saw a guy had taken a seat on the empty chair in front of me.
-Fran had started a conversation with another guy nearer to her.
+At the same time, Fran had started a conversation with another guy nearer to her.

-I was ready to get flirty.
-I was still hurting from what I had read that morning but was up for a make-out session and maybe some groping.
-Unfortunately, the guy that started talking to me was not my type.
+The guy next to me started talking, but he was not my type.
 He started with some small talk, and I knew I would be absolutely bored by this conversation.
 It was not going to be the hot and steamy make-out session I wanted to instigate.
 I turned to Fran to see how she was doing, and I heard a bit of the conversation she was having with a very arrogant, full-of-himself-looking guy.

 Fran said, “The Bronx.”
 My body tensed, and I turned around so I could not see the train crash.
 The guy next to me took this opportunity to present himself.
 “Alvaro,” he said.

 “I’m Zoé.
 This went on for a bit and was quite dull, to be honest.
-Until Alvaro decided to show me his workout videos, and I lost it.
+Until Alvaro decided to show me his workout videos.
+That’s when I lost it.
 I started tapping on Fran’s leg, my “get me out of here” sign.
 Alvaro went on and on, and I must have looked at three or four different videos of him doing pull-ups, indoors, outdoors; I was disgusted.
 Fran finally tapped my shoulder and said, “Hey, do you want to get another drink?”

 Finally, the noise level started to rise after the music was turned back on, and people began to move around and speak freely, heading back to the D.J. room.
 Fran asked if I wanted to go dancing, but I told her not yet.
 White Shirt was somewhere close by, and I had to find a way to speak to him.
 His back was turned to me as he chatted to his friends, so I couldn’t make eye contact.
 I asked Fran if she wanted to grab us one more drink.
 She stood up and headed to the makeshift bar at the end of the room.
 I couldn’t see her as the room was now packed.
 I grabbed a cigarette, started smoking, and looked around at the people.
-We were definitely cooler than these people, I thought.
+We had to be as cool as, if not cooler, than these people, I thought.